If you live in England, Scotland or Wales go to Universal Credit - Gov.uk

 You normally get your first payment five weeks after claiming.

 If waiting for your first Universal Credit payment will put you into financial difficulty, there is support available.
 Contact the Universal Credit Service Centre via your online account or speak to your Work Coach about:

 - an advance payment which will be recovered from your Universal Credit payments over several months

-- a Universal Credit Contingency Fund payment which may be available if you are still in financial difficulty after getting an advance payment
+- a Universal Credit Contingency Fund payment which may be available if you're in financial difficulty

 - a Discretionary Support payment

 How much you'll get